AlIfran64/Courier-and-Parcel-Management-System-Client/README.md

 ---

-## 📌 Project Overview
+## Project Overview

 GoQuick simplifies courier and parcel operations by enabling customers to book parcels, delivery agents to update and track deliveries, and admins to manage all aspects via a comprehensive dashboard.
 This system improves efficiency, transparency, and communication across all user roles.

 ---

-## ✨ Key Features
+## Key Features

 ### Customer
 - Secure JWT-based registration and login
-- Parcel booking with pickup/delivery addresses, parcel size/type, and payment method (COD or prepaid)
+- Parcel booking with pickup and delivery addresses, parcel size and type, and payment method (COD or prepaid)
 - Booking history and parcel delivery status views
 - Real-time parcel tracking on interactive Leaflet maps